PHPEnkoder

-PHPEnkoder is a port of the excellent Hivelogic Enkoder to PHP and, more specifically, to Wordpress.
+PHPEnkoder is a port of the excellent Hivelogic Enkoder to PHP and, more specifically, to WordPress.
 It is used to display text in a way that users can see and bots can’t.

 The encoding system is directly and unabashedly stolen from the BSD-licensed source of Hivelogic Enkoder, which works by randomly encoding a piece of text and sending to the browser self-evaluating Javascript that will generate the original text.
 This works in two ways: first, a bot must first have a fairly complete Javascript implementation; second, the decoding process can be made arbitrarily computationally intensive.
 This is similar to the idea of charging computational payments to send e-mail, only this is actually implemented.